fabiha-hatem/algorithms-labs-gw26/lab3/README.md

 **TODO 2.4A:** In a two-child deletion (Case 3), why is the in-order successor guaranteed never to have a left child?

+The in-order successor is guaranteed to never have a left child because the tree’s minimum is found by z.right which goes until left.node is at None, this means that the returned node has no left child.

 **TODO 2.4B:** When deleting the root node of the tree, what special pointer updates must take place regarding `tree.root` and `node.parent`?

+You need transpant to check that the u.parent is None, if its true then tree.root = v and then v.parent = None.

 All three basic BST operations (search, insert, delete) run in $O(h)$ time, where $h$ is the height of the tree.
 The iterative implementations require